Jaffe2718/Command-Debug-DevKit/README.md

 3. Put the mod into your `mods` folder.

 ### IDE Debug Tool
-The tool is a `jar` file, you can just download and you can use it without any installation steps.
+* The tool is a `jar` file, you can just download and you can use it without any installation steps.
+* For more information, please see [IDE Debug Tool](ide-debug-tool/README.md).

 ### Idea Plugin
 1. Download the tool from [release page](https://github.com/Jaffe2718/Command-Debug-DevKit/releases) or [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/22587-minecraft-command-devkit), choose the version suitable for the mod.